hannesk95/ClassificationForAdditiveManufacturing/README.md

 ### 5.1 General User Instructions

-- Request only the number of GPUs you are using (e.g., do not allocate more than 1 GPU if you are not performing parallel training using horovod)
+- Request only the number of GPUs you are using (i.e. do not allocate more than 1 GPU if you are not performing parallel training using horovod)

 - If your training has not mix precision enabled, please select only these resources with P100 cards